Terminology for Dancing

 Square Dance music consists of instrumental versions of popular tunes sung by the caller.
 Songs such as 'Peggy Sue' or 'Johnny B. Good' are possible.
 At times, the music choices can be quite surprising.
 So come expecting to hear tunes not only from the '50s, '60s, and '70s; but also from the '80s, '90s, and 2000s!

 Raids are a throwback to customs of conquest.
 Each club attempts to steal the banner of another club sponsoring a dance.
 This is called a RAID.
-If the first club succeeds, they display the stolen banner at their dance and try to defend them from retrieval.
-If the first club wants its banner back, it will need to infiltrate the former club's dance and steal back its banner.
+If the raiding club succeeds, they display the stolen banner at their dance and try to defend them from retrieval.
+If the first club wants its banner back, it will need to infiltrate the raiding club's dance and steal back its banner.
 We call this a RETRIEVAL.

 - Yellow Rock - hug your corner